HunterMel/Regex-Tutorial/README.md

 ### Quantifiers

 Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
-The following table lists the quantifiers supported by .NET.

 QUANTIFIERS IN REGULAR EXPRESSIONS: There are different types of qualifiers, which are either defined as a "greedy qualifier" or "lazy qualifier".
-Below are the various versions that could be seen in regular expressions.
+Below are the various versions that could be seen in regular expressions.  *, +, ?, { n }, { n ,}, { n , m}

-*
-+
-?
-{ n }
-{ n ,}
-{ n , m}

 For email validation, we use the qualifiers + and {}.